 Budget to standard price cruises

-– Thomson Cruise, Costa Cruise, Carnival Cruise, Royal Caribbean, NCL
+– Thomson Cruise, Costa Cruise, Carnival Cruise, Royal Caribbean, NCL, The River Cruise Line, U by Uniworld, Riviera Travel, Cruise & Maritime.

 Mid Range cruise to Luxury

-– Royal Caribbean, Princess Cruises, NCL, Carnival, Costa Cruise, MSC and Fred Olsen
+– Royal Caribbean, Princess Cruises, NCL, Carnival, Costa Cruise, MSC and Fred Olsen, Emerald Waterways, Viking River Cruises, Saga Cruises, Hurtigruten.

-– Windstar, Holland America, P AND O, Celebrity, Cunard and Radisson
+– Windstar, Holland America, P & O, Celebrity, Cunard, and Radisson, Scenic Cruises, Regent Seven Seas.

 A Touch of Class

-– Silverseas, Sea Dream, Cunard, Seabourn, Hebridean and Crystal Cruises.
+– Silversea, Azamara, Sea Dream, Cunard, Seabourn, Hebridean, and Crystal Cruises, Uniworld, AMA River Cruises.

 Adults Only Ships